rhd-gitops-example/services/tekton-example/README.md

 ## Other Files
 - `service-promote.yaml`: This is the Tekton Task used for promoting from one repository to another.
 It creates a PullRequest and this represents the promotion from one environment to another (for example, from development to production - in this case represented as repositories)
 - `service-promote-pipeline.yaml`: Creates a pipeline that executes `build-task.yaml` and `service-promote.yaml`
-- `service-promote-pipeline-run.yaml`: Creates a PipelineRun that executes the `service-promote-pipeline` - This will build the code and promote it to a repository you have specified
 - `promote.yaml`: Creates a pull request from one repository to another repository
-- `promote-run.yaml`: Creates a TaskRun that executes a task promoting from a testing repository to a production repository
 - `build-task.yaml`: This task builds a git source into a docker image and pushes to a docker registry
 - `gitconfig`: Data file for the configmap - includes a GitHub user ID and email address